Rayan-codes/CPUMiner_profitability-calculator/README.md

 CPUMiner Profitability Calculator is a tool that analyses CPU mining performance across different coins from the bat files provided and then It retrieves Hash rates from various miners, fetches real-time coin prices and rewards from multiple APIs, and calculates potential earnings.
 This helps users estimate profitability without wasting time.

-as you know cpu mining is now not posible on high market cap cryptocurrencies like bitcoin,litecoin and if you dont have a powerfull enough cpu monero. this tool contains micro cap cryptos that are somewhat feaseble to mine with somewhat reasonable hardware from small minepools like https://rplant.xyz however it can be used on any set of bat files without much configurations
+as you know cpu mining is now not posible on high market cap cryptocurrencies like bitcoin,litecoin and if you dont have a powerfull enough cpu monero. this tool can help you get hashrates of micro cap cryptos that are somewhat feaseble to mine with somewhat reasonable hardware from small minepools however it can be used on any set of bat files without much configurations